 - Zoloft: Again, a drug found in hundreds of thousands of homes in America, Zoloft is commonly prescribed to help treat depression.
 Yet, the boxed warning on this drug notes that in certain demographics (including children and adolescents), Zoloft has been associated with an increased suicide risk.

 - Invokana: This drug is prescribed to treat type 2 diabetes.
 However, recent studies have shown that patients who take drugs containing canagliflozin have a higher risk of below-the-knee amputations, leading to more than a thousand Invokana lawsuits filed against manufacturers.
+This risk is not associated with other SGLT2 inhibitors.

 Learning What You Need to Know